1979 Dniprodzerzhynsk mid-air collision: Air traffic control

 En route to their destinations both aircraft passed through the Kharkiv regional air traffic control (ATC) center airspace.
 This area was characterized by high traffic density and air traffic controllers often had to carry more than a dozen aircraft simultaneously.
 This problem had been discussed since the early 1970s, but by the end of the decade the problem had not been solved.
 The southwest sector, covering from 180° to 255° was especially complex and unpredictable.

 On 11 August 1979, at 07:50 MSK a new shift of air traffic controllers began work, headed by Sergei Sergeev.
 In the difficult southwest sector he employed an inexperienced 3rd-class controller, 20-year-old Nikolai Zhukovsky, under the supervision of 1st-class controller, 28-year-old Vladimir Alexandrovich Sumy.

 Adding to the situation that day was that Leonid Brezhnev was embarking on a trip to Crimea.
 Authorities wanted to give the Soviet leader a clear flight path and this caused considerable disruption of the airline flight operations in the area.

 Accident sequence

-At 12:54, Flight 7628 took off from Voronezh airport on the last leg of a domestic scheduled route from Chelyabinsk to Voronezh, then to Kishinev.

-At 13:11, Flight 7880 departed Donetsk airport bound for Minsk.